jonathaneeckhout/jdungeon/CONTRIBUTING.md

 Reviewing code takes a lot of time.
 By doing some simple tests you can help the reviewers to prevent them spending time detecting regressions and let them focus on the newly added feature.

-### Document how to test your changes

-Inside the pull request write down how the reviewers can test the functionality.

 ### Use Code Style for Scripts